-- Penetrating Trauma: Sometimes, an object in the car like a shifter, or steering wheel can break off during a violent motor vehicle collision.
-Because of this violence, sometimes at freeway speeds, coupled with perhaps, a manufacturing defect, these broken, sharp, spearlike pieces of the vehicle's interior, can act like lances or spears.
-So the car itself can puncture and deeply penetrate a lung, belly, or another body part.
-But don't rule out a broken-off piece of a freshly crashed motorcycle, or a brick being thrown as the cause of the accident leading to internal bleeding.
-A BLM protester or another flying object from some other source can break your safety glass, tear and penetrate your body just as easily as a vehicle collision.
+- Penetrating Trauma: Sometimes, an object in the car, like a shifter or steering wheel, can break off during a violent motor vehicle collision.
+Because of this violence, sometimes at freeway speeds, coupled with perhaps, a manufacturing defect, these broken, sharp, spearlike pieces of the vehicle's interior can act like lances or spears.
+So the car itself can puncture and deeply penetrate a lung, belly, or other body part.
+But don't rule out a broken-off piece of a freshly crashed motorcycle or some rioter throwing a brick as the accident's cause, leading to the victim's internal bleeding.
+(A BLM protester or another flying object from some other source can break your safety glass, tear and penetrate your body just as easily as a vehicle collision).

 Injury Caused By Medication?